 Let’s break down the seven main stages of the sales cycle: prospecting, making contact, qualifying your lead, nurturing your lead, presenting your offer, overcoming objections, and closing the sale.
-We’ve also included one additional bonus step that can help speed this cycle up.
+We’ve also included one additional bonus step that can help speed this sales cycle up.

 Prospecting is the first step in the sales process.
 In this stage, you might be looking at your target customer profiles, identifying potential clients for contact, and considering the best way to approach them.

 Now that you’ve identified your dream client, it’s time to reach out and build a connection.
-Depending on your team or business, you might use phone, email, or social media to make contact.

-We typically wouldn’t recommend phone calls.
 Studies show that 80% of phone calls go right to voicemail – and only 2% of the calls that get answered result in an appointment.
 Talk about slim chances!

 The good news is, 78% of decision-makers say they’ve arranged an appointment or attended an event due to a cold email.
 Email is a great way to make direct, personalized contact with your lead.